benhook1013/space-game/README.md

 - Deterministic world-space starfield replaces the parallax background:
   - Stars spawn per chunk via Poisson-disk sampling seeded by chunk coordinates.
   - Simplex noise modulates density for subtle clusters.
+  - Layered parallax with independent density multipliers and twinkle speeds adds depth.
   - Weighted radius/brightness spread (≈80% tiny, 19% small, 1% medium) with optional
     colour jitter adds variation.
   - Each chunk pre-renders to a cached `Picture`, dropping tiles outside a small margin around the camera, then draws with a translation of `-playerPosition` so the player flies over a static field.
 Draw faint stars first for smoother blending.
 A `debugDrawTiles` flag can outline tiles during development.
+  - Tile size can be tuned in the settings overlay to balance detail and performance.

 ## 🔮 Future Plans